-I will announce in class and on Blackboard when we have a new problem set; the problem set will be due in class one week after it is posted.
-The solutions for the problem set will be posted on Blackboard after the problem set is due.
+I will announce in class and online when we have a new problem set; the problem set will typically be due in class one week after it is posted.
+The solutions for the problem set will be posted online after the problem set is due.